Azure/AKS-DevSecOps-Workshop/docs/modules/Module5/Lab03.md

 No resources found in asc-alerttest-662jfi039n namespace.
 ```

-Next, return to the Azure Portal, navigate to the cluster and click on the Defender for Cloud menu option.
+Next, return to the Azure Portal.
+Here, on the Defender for Cloud tab of our Cluster, we will check for a security alert that lines up with the above command.

+> Note: If your cluster is newly registered with Defender for Cloud, then it may take a substantial amount of time for this first alert to make it to the dashboard.
+Please be patient.
+If you would like, you can continue with the second set of pod-based Defender for Cloud Tests that appear after this visit to the Portal and then come back and check the status of your Cluster.

 <img alt="Defender for Cloud Menu" src="../../assets/images/module5/DefenderForCloudMenu.png" height="480px">